DeAmir/Whats-That-Doggie/README.md

 * Do more refactoring
 * Add more comments
 * Improve the ui of the web app, maybe redesign with a react
-* Add an option of importing a photo from the device instead of only taking it inside the app